 Step-8 Detail Consequences for Tardiness and Absenteeism

 State penalties for repeated tardiness or unexcused absences like verbal warnings, written warnings, or progressive disciplinary actions in the employee attendance policy.
-Set up consequences, it helps employees follow attendance rules and take responsibility
+Set up consequences, it helps employees follow attendance rules and take responsibility.
+This helps reduce excessive absenteeism at work.

 Step-9 Clarify Reporting Procedures